Thompson Iyamu: Career

 In November 2020, he released a new Afro beat single Overdose on Freshness collaborating with Pat-E, which he co-produced.
 On 1 January 2021 he released a new single titled Scream Out Loud (Banger Mix).
 On 12 March 2021 he released a new Spanish single titled Vamonos.

 On 28 May 2021 Iyamu was featured on DJ S’ Tingling EP which he also co-produced and was released through his record label P Tee Money Music.
 On 4 July 2021 he released a new afro-beat sing titled Caterpillar.

 On 21 August 2021, he released a new single OOzing featuring Pat-E. On 3 February 2022, he came back with a new single 360 on the highway.

+Iyamu released his 8th EP Album, Tungba, on 17 November 2022 which contains the singles, Overdose on freshness and Money (featuring P at-E).
+On 14 January 2023 he released a new single Do ki Do.
+Shortly after he released a single Come to Daddy on 31 August 2023.
+On 7 June 2024 he released a new single title Low waist.

+On 12 September 2025, Iyamu released his ninth extended play, Lifestyle.
+The five-track project received positive attention from listeners and critics, with commentary noting his versatility in blending Afrobeat, Amapiano, and electronic dance influences.
+The EP features tracks such as Tomorrow, described as combining a reflective message with an upbeat rhythm, and No Space, which was noted for its futuristic production style.
+The title track, Lifestyle, drew particular attention for its Amapiano-inspired sound.

+Following its release, the project trended on Audiomack and secured regular airplay across radio stations in the United Kingdom and Africa.
+Coverage emphasized the EP as a further demonstration of Iyamu’s ability to bridge African and international sounds, continuing his trajectory as both a producer and recording artist.

 Writing

 In 2015, Iyamu launched his first book titled The Players Code which was intended as a less predatory take on pickup artistry.